-A degree in early childhood studies is an excellent foundation for careers working with children and young people in many sectors including health, education and social care
+A degree in early childhood studies is an excellent foundation for a career working with young children in many sectors, including education, health and social care

 Jobs directly related to your degree include: